What’s life as a police wife like? | Police Wife Lifestyle Revealed

-I am also a working mom of two boys ages 5 and 7.
+I am also a working mom of two boys ages 6 and 9.
 Our boys attend a private school.
+We made this choice consciously.
+See my tips for parenting police kids here.

 6:00am